Natural Flavors Ain’t Natural

 • anything that is "generally regarded as safe" which is a ridiculous loophole I highly recommend you put absolutely no faith in

-And the companies who hire these flavorists know shoppers like you and me are opting for “natural” products as much as we can; companies know we assume “natural” flavors are a harmless, healthier option than anything “artificial” so you’ll notice companies choose to use Natural Flavors more often than Artificial Flavors — but are Natural Flavors really better?
+And the companies who hire these flavorists know shoppers like you and me are opting for “Natural” products as much as we personally can… companies know we assume “Natural” flavors are a harmless, healthier option than anything “Artificial.”
+So if you’ve noticed, companies choose to use Natural Flavors more often than Artificial Flavors (especially in “health food stores” where we’re buying foods we assume are healthier) — but are Natural Flavors really better?

 The only difference between Artificial and Natural Flavors is super subtle:

-• Natural Flavors are chemical compounds DERIVED, EXTRACTED, HEATED, FERMENTED, OR MODIFIED from ANY PLANT, ANIMAL, OR BYPRODUCT.
+• Natural Flavors are chemical compounds DERIVED, EXTRACTED, HEATED, FERMENTED, OR MODIFIED from ANY PLANT, ANIMAL, OR BYPRODUCT “generally regarded as safe”

 For example, coconut!